efezinoidisi/airbnb-clone-project/README.md

 ## Tech Stack

-- <strong>Frontend</strong>: React with TypeScript, Next.js for server-side rendering and static site generation, TailwindCSS for styling.
+- **Frontend**: React with TypeScript, Next.js for server-side rendering and static site generation, TailwindCSS for styling.

-- <strong>Backend</strong>: Python, Django, and MySQL (the backend is not the primary focus).
+- **Backend**: Python, Django, and MySQL (the backend is not the primary focus).

-- <strong>Other Tools</strong>: Redux or Context API for state management, REST for API integration and Jest for testing.
+- **Other Tools**: Redux or Context API for state management, REST for API integration and Jest for testing.

 ## UI/UX Design Planning